 In the longer term, BT expects to create a number of jobs in the Highlands and Islands during and after the completion of the programme.

-What else are you doing to support this project?
+What else is HIE doing to support digital?

 HIE’s activity around this project is wider than providing the infrastructure.
 Over the past years HIE has worked with a number of partners to support businesses and communities to make the most of online opportunities.
 This has included workshops and events across the region.